Lyn-DA/simply-meditation/README.md

 - Includes a little info about where the user can find out more information on the site about meditation techniques, classes and enquiries
 - Includes three hyperlinks that correlate with the titles of Techniques, Classes & Enquires and direct the user accordingly across the site
 - Includes a background image that covers this whole section, an image that leads nicely on from the above image providing the quote
+- The overall section is fully responsive, when viewed on smaller devices it changes from four vertical sections to three horizontal sections
 - This section is valable to the user as it